Misha86/BusinessManageProject/README.md

 # BusinessManageProject

-Project was created in order to bring customers closer to the service providers of the some business industry.
+Project was created in order to bring customers closer to the service providers of some business industry.
 I am trying to improve the interaction of the main participants in these processes.
 The client is provided with tools for convenient searching the specialists of a business, filtering them according position and checking their schedules for concrete date.